aws/aws-toolkit-vscode/docs/UI_E2E_Test.md

 #### `test:ui:install`

-Packages the Amazon Q extension and installs it for testing
+Packages the Amazon Q extension VSIX and installs it for testing.
+This reflects local changes within your immediate aws-toolkit-vscode directory.

 ```bash
 npm run test:ui:install